 How do I switch energy suppliers if I'm moving home?

 First, you need to take meter readings just before you move out.
 Give these to your current supplier to make sure you only pay for the energy you use.

 Once you’re at your new home, you should take meter readings on the day you move in.
 Whoever's supplying the property needs them to calculate your bills accurately.

 If you’ve found a better tariff, you should tell your supplier you’ll be leaving them a couple of days before you move.
 Whoever's supplying the new property needs to know your move-in date.

 You don’t have to change supplier because you’re moving house.
 If you find your current deal is the best value, then you can stay with the same supplier on your current tariff.
 You just need to give your existing supplier a minimum of 48 hours' notice of your move.
 You also need to tell them:

 - The date you’re going to be moving in

 What to do when your energy supplier goes bust

-If your energy supplier goes bust, the UK regulator, Ofgem, has to make sure there’s no interruption to your gas or electricity supply.
+The UK regulator, Ofgem, has to make sure there’s no interruption to your gas or electricity supply.
 They’ll appoint a new supplier, who should eventually get in touch with you.
-It’s a good idea to take meter readings again once the new energy supplier is in place.

 You should always ask the new provider to put you on their lowest tariff, but you can still compare their best price to the deals that are on offer from other suppliers.